You see a cyber line on the businessowners policy and feel like the box is checked.

 - system restoration

-That is the core distinction.
+That is the split.

 Where the endorsement can be enough